 Lukas sees the fact that his research group is now based in Munich as a great opportunity: "In Linz, we were one of the few groups working on quantum computing.
-In Munich, there are people all over the neighborhood who are doing research on this topic and with whom we can exchange ideas.
+In Munich, there are lots of people in the vicinity who are doing research on quantum computing and with whom you can exchange ideas."
 But this exchange also demands a lot from the scientists.
 "When we as computer scientists talk to physicists, it takes a lot of time to make sure that both parties mean the same thing," says the 29-year-old, thinking back to meetings with several MQV scientists that focused on compilation.
-Everyone speaks a different language, but if you don't talk to each other, you run the risk of solving the wrong problems, Lukas says.
+Everyone speaks a different language, but if you don't talk to each other, you run the risk of solving the wrong problems, Lukas warns.
 Because a compiler acts as a translator from programming language to machine language, it makes a difference whether the processor uses superconducting qubits or qubits encoded in atoms.
 For example, when compiling programs, one has to be careful that, depending on the hardware technology, only certain quantum gates are supported or that not all qubits can "talk" to each other, the young computer scientist explains.
-"In order to write a compiler that compiles to a particular hardware as well as possible, we need characteristics of the physical systems that we can put into our models."
-You have to try to understand the physics a little more, he said, while the physicists have to create levels of abstraction and not throw around physical details.
+"In order to write a compiler that compiles to a particular hardware in the best possible way, we need characteristics of the physical systems that we can put into our models."
+You have to try to understand the physics a little more, he says, while the physicists have to create levels of abstraction and not throw around physical details.
 "We have to somehow come together on this, because isolated solutions will not lead to success."

 At noon, Lukas meets with Nils, Aaron and other doctoral students from the group.
-With his hands in the pockets of his shorts, he and his teammates walk from the TUM campus on Arcisstrasse over to the cafeteria.
-Since a bet in his school days, he has always worn shorts, even in winter, unless there is a formal occasion that prevents him from doing so.
+With his hands in the pockets of his shorts, he walks with his teammates from the TUM campus on Arcisstrasse over to the cafeteria.
+Since a bet in his school days, he always wears shorts, even in winter, unless there is a formal occasion that prevents him from doing so.
 It's almost like a trademark, Lukas says with a laugh.
 Perhaps also a sign of his optimistic streak.
 The sun will certainly shine warmly enough on this otherwise still chilly spring day.

 After lunch, the group sits down for coffee in the department kitchen and shares stories about past and upcoming conferences.
 Singing karaoke in Tokyo or mastering rocky climbing passages to scale Bear Peak in Colorado.
-These shared experiences that accompany many a conference are incredible opportunities, Lukas enthuses: "It unites the team, and I'm terribly grateful that this is possible through work."
+These shared experiences that accompany many a conference are incredible opportunities, Lukas enthuses: "It unites the team, and I'm really grateful that this is possible through work."
 He also sees it as appreciation for the hard work they do together.
-Finally, it is also he who ends the break and calls for work to continue.
-After all, papers have to be written before you can go to a conference.
+Finally, it is also he who ends the break and calls to continue working.
+After all, papers have to be written before you can go to a conference, he notes.

 He has never really made any big plans for the future, says Lukas, but rather lived from moment to moment.
-"Everything has always worked out in some way and then fit together well".
+"Everything has always worked out in some way and then fit well".
 In the meantime, however, he sees his place in research.
 "I would be very happy to continue working in this group.
-Actually, I wish everything would continue just as it is right now.
+Actually, I wish everything to continue as it is right now."